Petr Nárožný

-Petr Nárožný (born 14 April 1938)) is a Czech actor, television presenter, comedian, and entertainer.
+Petr Nárožný (born 14 April 1938) is a Czech actor, television presenter, comedian, and entertainer.

 Life and career

 As a boy, Nárožný spent part of World War II in Germany, where he experienced Allied bombings.
 He graduated from the Faculty of Civil Engineering at the Czech Technical University in Prague in 1968.
 The year of his graduation, he began working as a moderator and entertainer at concerts for the band Rangers.

 From 1973, he was engaged as an actor at Semafor Theatre in Prague, forming a trio with Luděk Sobota and Miloslav Šimek.
 In 1980, he became a member of The Drama Club.

 Since 1974, Nárožný has appeared in numerous films and television productions, starting with the comedy Jáchyme, hoď ho do stroje! and including the TV series Sanitka and Hospoda.

+He lent his voice and likeness to the character Peter of Pisek in the 2025 video game Kingdom Come: Deliverance II.

 Večerníček

 Nárožný has narrated several series of the Večerníček children's television program, most notably Mach a Šebestová and Žofka a spol.